SarmadAD/SarmadAD/README.md

 I am a Web developer and Software Expert from Germany

 - 🌴: In my free time, I read books 📚 play computergames 🎮 train at the gym 🏋️‍♂️ and i´m currently learning to play the guitar 🎸
 - 👨🏽‍💻 I am currently developing my own SaaS platform
+- 🔐 Exploring the world of Web3
 ---
 > _The true greatness lies in gratitude for what we have, authenticity that sets us apart, and unconditional love we bring into the world_